Parent Resources

 Camp Wellness & Special Needs

-The Ramah Camping Movement has pioneered the effort of serving campers with developmental disabilities.
 The first Ramah Tikvah Program started in 1970 and has been active at Ramah in the Rockies since 2012.
 What began as a stand-alone unit where campers with disabilities lived in their own tents has since evolved.
 As of 2017 we have transitioned to a mainstream inclusion model, where we provide a high level of integration and support for young people with autism spectrum disorders and other special needs.
 All campers are cared for by counselors who are wonderful people and mostly grew up at camp or are emissaries from Israel between the ages of 18-25.

 They receive ongoing training starting during staff week and continuing through the summer.
 While taking care of campers is their primary concern, they are not trained as therapists and do not accompany campers at every moment of the day.
 Our awareness of the scope of our staff resources informs our decisions regarding which campers we may successfully support and how best to support them.

-1 Prior to the summer:
+Prior to the summer

 Determine if your child is a good fit: